 Transfer Credit-United States Military

 San Jacinto College may give undergraduate credit for demonstrated proficiency in areas related to college-level courses completed while in the United States military.
-The College will use the Defense Activity for Nontraditional Education Support (DANTES) and the Office of Education Credit and Credentials of the American Council on Education (ACE) to determine proficiency.
+The College will use Defense Activity for Nontraditional Education Support (DANTES) and the Office of Education Credit and Credentials of the American Council on Education (ACE) to determine proficiency.
 In assigning credits of this nature, the College will use the recommendations of the American Council on Education (ACE) as guidelines.

 Students may earn a maximum of 15 credit hours of course work from official military transcripts and two credit hours of PHED activity courses and apply these toward a degree or certificate in this nontraditional manner.
-The college will evaluate and assign credit only for the courses that apply to the student’s major and used for graduation.
+The College will evaluate and assign credit only for the courses that apply to the student’s major and used for graduation.
 The College will evaluate the credit as transfer work, which will not appear on the San Jacinto College transcript.
 The College will assign the courses the grade of “CR” indicating credit.
 These grades will not calculate in the overall GPA of the student, but the credit hours will count in the total hours for financial aid awards.

 Any student wishing to earn credit for military experience must submit official transcripts.
 Students must have official transcripts mailed to the College from the appropriate office depending on the student’s branch of service.